zurafuse/HonorBlast/README.md

 # Honor Blast
-Behavioral App Learning Management System for Children
+Behavior and Rewards Game for Children

 ## Description
 I created this application to monitor and reward my childrens' behavior in an interface that might remind them of a video game.
 Eventually, I want to turn Honor Blast into a Learning Management System (LMS).